New RN Survey Highlights Obstacles to Nurse Job Satisfaction

 Nursing jobs are challenging by nature and clinicians have many obstacles to overcome in terms of addressing the reason(s) why nurse job satisfaction is not as high as leaders and their staff would like—despite all of the advantages to nursing.

-Numerous career options, autonomy, competitive pay and the joy of knowing you are helping others are just a few of the benefits to a career in nursing.
+Numerous career options, autonomy, competitive pay, and the joy of knowing you are helping others are just a few of the benefits of a career in nursing.

-Studies by the Centers for Disease Control and Prevention (CDC) and the Department of Health and Human Services (HHS), among others, have found that nurses have more health problems than other types of professions, including an increased prevalence for obesity and lower back pain / injuries.
+Studies by the Centers for Disease Control and Prevention (CDC) and the Department of Health and Human Services (HHS), among others, have found that nurses have more health problems than other types of professions, including an increased prevalence of obesity and lower back pain/injuries.

 4 Things RNs Can Do to Boost Nurse Job Satisfaction

 Nurses put a lot of time, energy, and passion into becoming RNs and maintaining the licensing and certification requirements to obtain nursing jobs.
 All of this hard work shouldn’t be wasted on a job that doesn’t satisfy.